YrockInnovators/mobile-project-showcase/README.md

 ```

 ```
-run db:migrate to bind rails model to postgreSQL
+run rails db:migrate to bind rails model to postgreSQL
 ```

 I used Faker to put one-piece data on the database

 ```
-run db:seed to insert 10 records to your database environment
+run rails db:seed to insert 10 records to your database environment
 ```

 ### 2.1.
 Run the server